-Fixed Networks provides advanced fixed broadband satellite communication networks, satellite communication systems, and associated professional services and comprehensive turnkey solutions and fully managed satellite network services solutions.
-Our customers are service providers, satellite operators, MNOs, Telcos, and large enterprises, consumers and governments worldwide.
-In addition, it includes our network operation and managed satellite network services activity in Peru and Colombia.
-We focus on HTS, opportunities worldwide, with focus on cellular backhaul, and are driving meaningful partnerships with satellite operators to leverage our technology and breadth of services to deploy and operate the ground-based satellite communication networks
+Fixed Networks provides advanced fixed broadband satellite communication networks, satellite communication systems and associated professional services and comprehensive turnkey solutions and fully managed satellite network services solutions.
+Our customers are service providers, satellite operators, MNOs, Telcos, and large enterprises and governments worldwide.
+In addition, it includes our network operation activity in Peru.
+We focus on HTS, opportunities worldwide, with focus on cellular backhaul and enterprise, and are driving meaningful partnerships with satellite operators to leverage our technology and breadth of services to deploy and operate the ground-based satellite communication networks.

-Mobility Solutions provides advanced on-the-move satellite communications equipment, systems and solutions, including airborne, maritime and ground-mobile satellite systems and solutions.
-This segment provides solutions for land, sea and air connectivity, while placing major focus on IFC, with our unique leading technology as well as defense and homeland security activities.
-Our product portfolio comprises of high-speed modems, high performance on-the-move antennas and high efficiency, high power SSPAs and BUC.
-Our customers are service providers, system integrators, defense and homeland security organizations, as well as other commercial entities worldwide.

-Terrestrial Infrastructure Projects provides network infrastructure construction of the fiber and microwave network of FITEL in Peru.
+- Mobility Solutions provides advanced on-the-move satellite communications equipment, systems, and solutions, including airborne, maritime and ground-mobile satellite systems and solutions.
+This segment provides solutions for land, sea and air connectivity, while placing major focus on the high-growth market of IFC, with our unique leading technology as well as defense and homeland security activities.
+Our product portfolio comprises of high-speed modems, high performance on-the-move antennas and high efficiency, high power SSPAs, BUCs and transceivers.
+Our customers are service providers, system integrators, defense and homeland security organizations, as well as other commercial entities worldwide. - Terrestrial Infrastructure Projects provides network infrastructure construction of the fiber and microwave network of PRONATEL in Peru.